ckadlearner7/mumshad_ckad/KUBERNETES.md

 The pods in the stateful set will have DNS entries of `mysql-<x>.mysql-h.default.svc.cluster.local`, where `<x>` is the order in which they were deployed.

 This *stateful set* also uses a *persistent volume claim* template to assign an individual volume claim to each pod.
 This makes sense for e.g. data replication: if a pod is terminated and recreated, the persistent volume won't be released, and the PVC will be re-bound to the pod that restarts with the same identity.
+In other words, *stateful sets* ensure stable storage for *pods*.

 ### Services